rajakolluru/cheniledocs.github.io/pages/codex-docs/110-chenile-2-1-21-release-notes.md

 - the current release baseline in the architecture and modules overview pages
 - the `chenile-admin-ui` guide and its ecosystem mode
 - the current `chenile-gen` example dependency version
+- the `chenile.monolith.name` transition and `monolithName` payload shape